taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 every once in a while we clone a new project and go through the dreadful process of reading a README file and hoping for the setup process to be as painless as it promises.
 Best case scenario, it is a painless and boring time that every contributor of this project has been through.
 Unfortunately, it is not unlikely that the best case scenario degrades to a worst case situation: the project changes and this README quietly becomes outdated.
-After a while it becomes a time-consuming puzzle to get someone new to work in it, requiring something that feels more like hacking than setting up a professional application.
+After a while it becomes a time-consuming puzzle to get someone new to run the application in a new machine, requiring something that feels more like hacking than setting up an enterprise application.

 That's the first place I see the Makefile being able to help: whenever its possible, the steps to setup the environment can be easily put in a executable target:

 ```Makefile
 setup: